 The registry will be online with a paper-based notification option also available for people without easy access to computers or good connectivity.
 Private sales will still be permitted but details of the transactions must be recorded on the register.

-When will the new agency be established?
+When will the new unit be established?

 In November 2021 it was announced that Police will establish a new dedicated arms business unit within Police by December 2022 to take over accountability for the regulatory functions under the Arms Act 1983.

 The unit will be responsible for implementing changes resulting from the Arms Legislation Act 2020 and planned operational improvements in response to the Royal Commission of Inquiry (RCOI) into the terrorist attack on Christchurch masjidain.

 The purpose of the unit is to bolster public safety by reducing the risk of misuse of firearms, and preventing people from becoming victims of firearms crime and harm.

 For more information read the previous Police Minister’s press release.